Arash-Barabadi/Small_Autonomous_Mobile_Robot/Programming with rcl and rclc/readme.md

-## This section is about micro-ROS C API : rclc ,
-## which helps us write micro-ROS programs easily.
+## This section is about micro-ROS C API : rclc , (which helps us write micro-ROS programs easily)

 ###    Similar to ROS2: The main building blocks (like publishers, subscribers, services, and timers) work the same way in micro-ROS as they do in regular ROS2.
 ###    Built on ROS2 Core: micro-ROS uses the same ROS2 client library (rcl) as standard ROS2.